artcreator329/betame-app-sdk54/WALLET_CROSS_USER_FIX.md

 ✅ **Payment Flow:**
 1. User A pays for service → ✅ Deducts from User A's wallet
 2. System creates User B's wallet if needed → ✅ Uses admin client
-3. System adds credits to User B's wallet → ✅ Uses admin client
+3. System adds BetaCoins to User B's wallet → ✅ Uses admin client
 4. Both transactions recorded → ✅ Proper access for each

 ✅ **No More Errors:**
 - ❌ `Error creating wallet: {"code": "42501", "message": "new row violates row-level security policy"}`
-- ✅ `✅ Created new wallet for user: [provider-id] with 10 stones and 5 credits`
+- ✅ `✅ Created new wallet for user: [provider-id] with 10 stones and 5 BetaCoins`
-- ✅ `✅ Service payment received: 500 credits added for [service-title]`
+- ✅ `✅ Service payment received: 500 BetaCoins added for [service-title]`

 ### **🔐 Security Considerations:**